Sinusitis and Allergy

 For sinusitis, you can also use antihistamines.
 You can also try nasal spray, but don’t use it for more than 3-4 days because your body develops a tolerance to it.

-If sinusitis is caused by a structural nose problem, such as a deviated septum or a polyp, your expert nose surgeon in Manhattan can treat your sinusitis with surgery.
+If sinusitis is caused by a structural nose problem, such as a deviated septum or a polyp, our top plastic surgeon in Bergen County can treat your sinusitis with surgery.